 Short answer: You can’t.
-Plus, this is the wrong question, but that’s been discussed already.
-However, you can create better email, so more subscribers will open and act on your messages.
+However, you can create a better email, so more subscribers will open and act on your messages.
 You can also use new tools from Gmail to get more attention in the Promotions tab.

 Gmail uses a complex algorithm that looks at both the email content and each user’s history with other messages sent by your brand to decide whether your email should go in the Inbox, Social, Promotions, Forums, or Updates tab.

 Tabs is a good example of machine learning in action.
 What your subscribers do with your emails (whether they open, click, or delete without opening, move between tabs, or report as spam) trains Gmail how to filter and display messages.